anamitsutani/portfolio_manager_team03/README.md

 ## Running the application

 ### Installing dependencies
 Ensure that your machine has the necessary dependencies installed, located in requirements.txt in the repository.
+Use **pip install -r requirements.txt** to smothly install all required dependencies.

 ### Running instructions
 1. In a command-line terminal, run the API stocks script 'python -m api.stocks'.